COVID-19 Vaccination Information

 Are COVID-19 vaccines safe?

 Yes.
 They are safe and effective.
 Learn more about COVID-19 Vaccines and Safety in the United States.

 Should I get vaccinated if I’ve already had COVID-19?

 Yes.
-Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated regardless of whether you already had COVID-19 infection.
-Recent studies of the variants suggest that a prior COVID-19 infection provides little protection against re-infection.
-Talk to your doctor if you have more questions about getting a COVID-19 vaccine and prior infection.
+Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated and boosted regardless of whether you already had COVID-19.
+A prior COVID-19 infection provides little protection against re-infection.
+Immune defenses tend to wane after an infection, and because the virus is infecting more people now, your chances of being exposed and getting reinfected are also higher.
+Talk to your doctor if you have more questions about getting a COVID-19 vaccine, a booster dose, and prior infection.

 If I get the COVID-19 vaccine, do I still need to take other precautions?

 Yes, vaccine effectiveness at preventing infection decreases over time because the body’s immune response wanes and the vaccine is less effective against changes in COVID-19 variants.
 The recent emergence of the variants further emphasizes the importance of vaccination and booster shots to help prevent infection or re-infection.
 Even if you get vaccinated, continue with the other prevention measures such as washing your hands, wearing a mask indoors, staying six feet apart, and limiting gatherings.
 This will help prevent the spread of COVID-19 to people who are not able to be vaccinated.

 Where can I find more information about the COVID-19 vaccine?